by David Pence

 Large groups of men in armed agreement should not evoke an image of Nazis.
 Large groups of men in armed agreement describes the form of love and loyalty that defeated the Nazis.
 It was religious men in arms and the nations at war which ended the brutal rule of scientific socialists.
 It was Catholic movements like the Cristeros and Catholic leaders like Franco, de Gaulle, Kennedy, and Diem who played their roles as armed Catholic men in the fight against the atheist ideologies of their century.
 May a hundred such men and a hundred such nations emerge in this century to work in harmony with the Church in pursuit of peace.
 The nations are not meant to war with one another, but sometimes only a just war will bring a true peace.
 We must make peace with one another.
 Our only permanent enemy is the Devil.

 The devotions to the Sacred Heart deepen our sensibility of being one with humanity in the Body of Christ.
 In the soul, in the parish, and in the the celebration of the Mass, the acts of personal piety link us in our common humanity united in the Heart and Body of Christ.
 The Eucharist sends us out to incorporate the rest of humanity into this deep bond which is our common ultimate destiny.
 On the way to that perfection of the Mystical Body, we form the other fundamental societies and love covenants that radiate out from the core love.
 They are shaped by a field effect from the electromagnetic bonds of Trinitarian and sacramental life.
 The outer bonds feed back by providing a culture for the present age that allows the culture of eternity to be expressed in worship.
 The loves we live out in the rhythms of daily, weekly, and yearly Catholic Eucharistic culture are stronger, more truthful, and more full of joy than the disintegrating self-absorption of the modern west and the hateful violence of the jihadists.
 From our simple parish cultures of prayer and praise let us build the Kingdom of God.
 Let our hearts burn with the love of the Father and the bond of brotherhood in the priesthood.
 Let our love for the interiority of the Virgin and the practical kindness of the Mother lead us to the spiritual and corporal works of mercy.
 Let our love of God be made manifest in the unified hearts of our marriages and domestic life.
 Let our love of God be manifest in our love of countrymen and reverence for our flag.
 Let our nation seek fraternity with the other nations reflecting the Heart of Christ for all mankind.
 Let our loves be His loves.
+He taught us his loves on the cross.
+First He loves His Father.
+He loves his Blessed Mother and his sacred brotherhood and he bequeathed them to each other.
+He loved the poor and outcast at his periphery and promised him Paradise that day.
 Let us unite ourselves in the Heart of Christ to form one Body as we build the kingdom of God on earth as it is in heaven.